Want the perfect workout program?Take Quiz

 If you want bigger muscles, creatine is a must.
 With all of the information we have on its benefits, choosing to not take creatine is like shooting yourself in the foot.

-We could cite dozens and dozens of studies that show it will increase muscle mass when taking creatine, but we'll focus on this review from 2022.
+We could cite dozens and dozens of studies that show it will increase muscle mass when taking creatine, but we'll focus on the most recent studies.
 Researchers examined all of the studies on creatine and muscle hypertrophy and concluded that yes, it works⁵.

 Research suggests that these benefits aren't just aesthetically pleasing but result in actual gains in muscular strength.
 For example, this study found that creatine supplementation resulted in significant increases in upper body strength, such as bench press performance⁶.